Keystroke dynamics: History

+Collection and potential use of keystroke dynamics data

+The behavioral biometric of keystroke dynamics uses the manner and rhythm in which an individual types characters on a keyboard or keypad.
+The user's keystroke rhythms are measured to develop a unique biometric template of the user's typing pattern for future authentication.
+Keystrokes are separated into static and dynamic typing, which are used to help distinguish between authorized and unauthorized users.
+Vibration information may be used to create a pattern for future use in both identification and authentication tasks.

-Keystroke dynamic information could be used to verify or even try to determine the identity of the person who is producing the keystrokes.
-The techniques used to do this vary widely in sophistication, and range from statistical techniques to artificial intelligence (AI) approaches like neural networks.
+Keystroke dynamic information could be used to verify or determine the identity of the person producing the keystrokes.
+The techniques used to do this vary widely in sophistication and range from statistical techniques to artificial intelligence (AI) approaches such as neural networks.

-The time to seek and depress a key (seek-time) and the time the key is held-down (hold-time) may be very characteristic for a person, regardless of how fast they are typing overall.
-Most people have specific letters that take longer to find or get to than their average seek-time for all letters.
-Which letters vary dramatically and consistently for different people.
+The time to seek and depress a key (seek-time) and the time the key is held down (hold-time) may be characteristic of an individual, regardless of the total speed at which they type.
+Most people take longer to find or get to specific letters on the keyboard than their average seek-time for all letters.
+Which letters require more time vary dramatically and consistently for different people.
 Right-handed people may be statistically faster in getting to keys they hit with their right-hand fingers than with their left-hand fingers.
-Index fingers may be characteristically faster than other fingers, consistent for a person regardless of their overall speed that day.
+Index fingers may be faster than other fingers, consistent for a user, regardless of their overall speed.

-In addition, sequences of letters may have characteristic properties for a person.
-In English, the word "the" is very common, and those three letters may be known as a rapid-fire sequence and not as just three meaningless letters hit in that order.
-Common endings, such as "ing", may be entered far faster than, say, the same letters in reverse order ("gni") to the degree that varies consistently by a person.
-This consistency may hold and reveal the person's native language's common sequences even when they are writing entirely in a different language, just as revealing as an accent might in spoken English.
+In addition, sequences of letters may have characteristic properties for a user.
+In English, the use of "the" is very common, and those three letters may be known as a rapid-fire sequence.
+Common endings, such as "ing", may be entered far faster than the same letters in reverse order ("gni") to the degree that varies consistently by user.
+This consistency may hold and reveal common sequences of the user's native language even when they are writing entirely in a different language.

-Common "errors" may also be quite characteristic of a person.
-There is an entire taxonomy of errors, such as this person's most common "substitutions", "reversals", "drop-outs", "double-strikes", "adjacent letter hits", "homonyms", hold-length-errors (for a shift key held down too short or too long a time).
-Even without knowing what language a person is working in, these errors might be detected by looking at the rest of the text and what letters the person goes back and replaces.
-Again, the patterns of errors might be sufficiently different to distinguish two people.
+Common "errors" may also be quite characteristic of a user.
+There is a taxonomy of errors, such as the user's most common "substitutions", "reversals", "drop-outs", "double-strikes", "adjacent letter hits", "homonyms" and hold-length-errors (for a shift key held down too short or too long a time).
+Even without knowing what language the user is working in, these errors may be detected by looking at the rest of the text and what letters the user goes back and replaces.